 - Goods in excess of the duty free limits

 - Persons claiming Transfer of Residence Allowance (see below)

 - More than $10,000 in cash or cash equivalents

 Persons using the red channel must complete a Customs Traveller Declaration Form (Form 98) before passing through.
 The Customs Traveller Declaration Form will be given to you by airline staff on your flight.

-If they have any duty to pay they must also pay it before going through the red channel.
-It can be paid at the HSBC or Butterfield terminals, or at the cashier’s desk (all located within the Baggage Claim area).
+If there is any duty to pay it must be paid before going through the red channel.
+The tariff can be paid at the HSBC or Butterfield terminals, or at the cashier’s desk (all located within the Baggage Claim area).